christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 select_col.py - This a python script that will take the tab-delimated flat files created by Download.R and will extract important columns to make smaller, more efficient files (~/BiolinksAnalysis/Datasets/\*\_select.csv)

 MannU_Test.py - This python file will calculate the pValues for all flat files written out by Analysis*_2.R.
 For processing reasons, you must specify the individual comparison directory (Smoke/Race/Gender) and then a valid cancer cohort within that directory (more info in file)

+combine_pValues.R - This file will take the output of MannU_Test.py and combine them into one flat file per cancer to make later analysis easier

+significant_genes.R - This will file will read in the outputs of combine_pValues.R and create two flat files.
+One has all the genes for each pipeline with a pvalue less than 0.05 and the other is a summary of the number of significant genes for each pipeline and cancer

 ##### Smoking Data
 functions1.R - Script that creates functions used in Analysis1.R